-While the university urges the campus community to contact the WUPD or Protective Services, an individual may wish to submit a confidential report or remain, at times, anonymous and separate from the university's student conduct or law enforcement processes.
+While the university urges the campus community to contact WUPD or Protective Services, an individual may wish to submit a confidential report or remain, at times, anonymous and separate from the university's student conduct or law enforcement processes.
 If you are the victim of or witness to a crime and do not want to file a report directly with WUPD or Protective Services, you may still want to consider making a confidential or anonymous report through the Silent Witness program, available at police.wustl.edu.
-The program uses an encrypted server to maintain anonymity.
+For instances of relationship or sexual violence, reports can also be made via the anonymous report form available through the RSVP Center, available at rsvp.wustl.edu.
+The programs use an encrypted server to maintain anonymity.

 While the university may be limited in its ability to respond to such confidential and/or anonymous reports submitted to WUPD or Protective Services in this manner, the incidents and crimes reported are included in the university's disclosure of its annual crime statistics if applicable.
 The university also encourages professional or pastoral counselors to provide victims and witnesses the above information on reporting crimes on a voluntary, confidential basis to WUPD or Protective Services, if and when the counselor deems it appropriate, for inclusion in the university's annual disclosure of crime statistics.
 A confidential report may be made to the director of the Relationship and Sexual Violence Prevention Center at: